maplight/votersedge-voting-info/voting-info/states/ny/state-all-elections/en/more-voting-info/how-become-poll-worker.md

 - Canvass and report election results
 - Close the polling place

 If you are interested in becoming a poll worker, you can contact the State Board of Elections [here](http://www.elections.ny.gov/BecomePollworker.html).
+New York City voters can [apply online](https://nyc.electiondayworker.com/r/rA_4yzXNYkmL7ahEXYi0dw#.V1HNfvkrKUk) or [download an application](http://vote.nyc.ny.us/downloads/pdf/forms/boe/pollworkers/PollworkerApplication.pdf) on the NYC Board of Elections website.